Applicability

 gem -v

-Install the system dependencies (Ubuntu is used as an example):
+Install the system dependencies.
+Here is an example for Ubuntu:

-sudo apt-get install ruby-dev mysql-client libmysqlclient-devIf you are using Ruby Version Manager (RVM):
+sudo apt-get install ruby-dev mysql-client libmysqlclient-devIf you use RVM (Ruby Version Manager):

 Step 3: Obtain the connection information of OceanBase Database